TomaiMoneyhon/VCVMCP/docs/known_issues.md

 The following enhancements are planned for future releases:

-1. **Enhanced Thread Safety**: Comprehensive thread safety improvements, particularly for RingBuffer.
+1. **Enhanced Thread Safety**: Additional thread safety improvements for other components beyond RingBuffer.
 2. **Improved Serialization Error Reporting**: More detailed error messages and context for serialization failures.
 3. **Timeout Options**: Add timeout options for message dispatch and other potentially blocking operations.
 4. **Enhanced JSON Support**: Full support for JSON serialization with feature parity to MessagePack.